melsman/smlexpose/README.md

 ## Building and Testing

-The build and test SMLexpose, simply execute the following commands in a terminal:
+To build and test SMLexpose, simply execute the following commands in a terminal:

 ````